OnwexryS/osserverlauncher/README.md

 ### ***Features to be added:***
-- Language support for English
-- Multiple server jvm flag recommendations (Like ZGC and G1GC options)
 - Improved and detailed recommendations
 - Changeable server jar name
-- More settings like setting Dnashorn deprecation warnings, setting Duser language
+- More settings like setting Dnashorn deprecation warnings, setting Duser language(Always set for now which is recommended)